-We help vehicle manufacturers to develop and test embedded control systems easily.
-We assist throughout the entire development cycle, from specification capture to production.
+Our range of embedded systems testing & development products allow vehicle manufacturers to build and test controls systems easily.
+They can assist throughout the entire development cycle, from specification capture to production.

 In short, we help you to develop innovative, reliable and feature-rich products.

 Switch between vehicle programs easily with flexible HILView product View application

 PC-based integrated simulations for Simulink® Real Time and other operating environments.
 Supports MATLAB Simulink® and other modelling tools as well as having flexible, highly configurable interfacing and testing hardware.

 Available as rack-based, distributed or combined formats, offering higher availability and lower cost of ownership.
 Provides intelligent I/O allowing distribution of I/O and processing.

 Special purpose functionality available, such as fault insertion, load emulation, switch/resistance simulation and dynamic vehicle signalling.

 Isolate more control issues with randomised battery simulationView product View application

 Low voltage and ground offset EMC testing for components, sub-systems or whole vehicles.
 It has a powerful and easy-to-use GUI and can capture, create and play waveforms, helping you to discover more control faults.